 While isolated, individual structures decrease the opportunity for fire to move directly from one home to the next, the cost per home of reducing wildfire risk through fuel treatments of such individual structures is greater than that of grouped structures.
-There are very few areas within the community where there are isolated, individual buildings.
+There are several occurrences within the community where there are isolated, individual buildings, generally located out into the wildland region.